From the horse’s mouth

 Head

-- Sunglasses - with a cord attached so they don't fly off when riding
+- Sunglasses - with a cord attached so they don't fly off when riding.

-- Buff or bandana
+- Buff or bandana.

-- Warm fleece or jumper (and a spare in case one gets wet)
+- Warm fleece or jumper (and a spare one in case it gets wet).

-- Warm and waterproof jacket - it can rain at any time of year and the evenings can be particularly cold
+- Down jacket - the evenings can be particularly cold.

 Hands and Feet